google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/indexeddb-best-practices.md

 private browsing mode](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API#Browser_compatibility).
 There's also the possibility that a user is on a device that's almost out of disk space, and the browser will restrict you from storing anything at all.

-Because of this, it's critically important that you always implement proper error handling in your IndexedDB code.
-This also means it's generally a good idea to keep application state in memory (in addition to storing it), so the UI doesn't break when running in private browsing mode or when storage space isn't available (even if some of the other app features that require storage won't work).

 <aside>
   <strong>Note:</strong>